pkicsiny/fcc-ee-beam-beam/slurm/README.md

 __launch_scan.py__

-launch script to submit jobs to the cluster in here you can define which python executable to use and which parameters to scan.
-Inside this file you have to specify the paths to put the input (called afs_dir) and output (called eos_dir) data.
-This you need to adapt to your own file system.
+launch script to submit jobs to the cluster in here you can define:
+- python executable from above
+- input/output directories (output dir must match the dir defined at the top of __template.sh__)
+- parameters to scan

 __template.sh__